Pirate101 PvP Companion Tier List

 - Gaspard/Giordano– Can be good against summons, very weak elsewhere.
 Ratbeard-esque epics, but doesn’t have a reduce or his own protection

 - Handsome Dan– He has a heal and decent epics (but no super), so taking advantage of his will w/ will buffs requires being a privy.
 They already have a multitude of heals, so an extra rouse isn’t super helpful.

 - Prince Yulefest– Bottom of this tier, arguably belonging in the one below.
 He has no powers, but has true grit 3 and burst fire 2 as a possible setup.
 Essentially a poor man’s Nausica.

-The lowest companions that you won’t get judged too badly for running.
+The lowest companions that you won’t get judged too harshly for running.
 They are meh across the board, maybe a notch above in a certain matchup.

 - Yohr– Sneaky sneaky 2 makes him hard to eliminate, especially if none of your units can counter-chain him, but to what end?
 He lacks critical strikes and his epics are small enough in number to keep him in the realm of non-threatening units